 More information about spondylolisthesis

-Degenerative — or age-related — spondylolisthesis is commonly found in older adults who have been diagnosed with other degenerative spine conditions, like spinal arthritis or stenosis.
+Degenerative spondylolisthesis is commonly found in older adults who have been diagnosed with other degenerative spine conditions, like spinal arthritis or stenosis.
 A degenerative spine condition develops due to the natural aging process of the spine.
-Wear from everyday activities makes the parts of the spine wear out over time.
-Discs shrink, ligaments harden and the cartilage on joints wears out.
-This creates the unstable conditions that allow a vertebra to slip forward out of place.
+Strain from everyday activities makes parts of the spine worsen over time.
+As a result, discs shrink, ligaments harden and the cartilage on joints wears out, creating the unstable conditions that allow a vertebra to slip forward out of place.

 As you continue to research spondylolisthesis, we encourage you to use our extensive library of articles about the condition and the treatment options available to you:

 - What Types of Surgery Are Available for Spondylolisthesis?